 Regularly reviewing your checking account can help you keep track of your finances and spot any fraudulent activity.
 The frequency with which someone checks their account is personal.
 At a minimum, it is recommended that individuals check their account monthly, but once a week may be preferable.

-How Often Should You Monitor Your Checking Account?
+How Often Should You Check Your Checking Account?

 There really is no exact science when it comes to monitoring a checking account.
 At the very least, it’s important to check it at least one time per month to look for fraud and fees that were charged to the account, as well as to see how money is being spent.
 However, for most people, once per month is not enough.